artsy/doppler/app/views/content/terms.md

 ##3.
 Use of API Content

 3.1 You may access and use API Content only as needed to develop and operate Your Application.
 You may not access or use any API Content (or any copies thereof) for any other purpose.
+You will not allow the API Content or Your Application to be used to encourage or promote illegal activity.

 3.2 You may access and use API Content only as permitted by the normal functionality and restrictions of the API, and only as permitted by any applicable Documentation.